 Who to invite?
 You have many options: friends you don't see often enough, the regular weekend crew, members of your book or wine club, co-workers, college pals, church-goers, neighbors.

 If your invitation list is large, choose games where the players can be split into teams.
 Games like Time's Up, Catchphrase, and Apples to Apples have worked well for me.
-More suggestions are available from our lists of the Best Party Games and the Best Games for 7 or More Players.
+More suggestions are available from our list of the best party games.

 Keep It Simple